-Train to Compete (16-19)
+Train to Play (12-16)

-During the Train to Compete stage of development (16 - 19 year olds) the focus shifts from general sporting participation to a greater focus on Squash specific training.
-Participation in other sports and activities can be used to supplement training but not as a substitute for training.
-With this in mind we have provided you with a training diary, which records the number and type of training sessions completed each week.
-Below are the recommendations for the number and type of physical training sessions to be completed each week.
+During the Train to Play stage of development (12 - 16 year olds) it is important that participation in other sports and activities is not completely forgotten or sacrificed for Squash.
+Many sporting actions and skills are transferable from one sport to another and help broaden an athlete's experiences and skill base.
+With this in mind we have provided you with a training diary which records the number and type of training sessions completed each week.